Keshav-Madhav/live-jinja-renderer/README.md

 ---

-## 🚀 What's New in v1.7.0 - MAJOR UPDATE! 🎉
+## 🚀 What's New in v1.7.1

-### Complete IntelliSense System for Jinja2 Templates
+### Improvements & Bug Fixes

-This is a **major update** that transforms Live Jinja Renderer into a full-featured IDE for Jinja2 development!
+Continuing improvements to the IntelliSense system and overall stability.

 #### New Features:
 - ✨ **Variable Autocomplete**: Press `Ctrl+Space` inside `{{ }}` to see all available variables with type information